What Is the CQC?

 Effective

-Achieving good outcomes is the main standard of effective care.
-There are many ways in which technology can help people live enriched lives by delivering effective care.
-From digital sensors monitoring people’s overall well-being and alarming when something is not done correctly to online platforms where healthcare professionals can share their best practices and information.
+The primary standard of appropriate care is achieving good outcomes.
+Technology can help people live enriched lives by delivering effective care in many ways, from digital sensors monitoring people’s overall well-being and alarming when something is not done correctly to online platforms where healthcare professionals can share their best practices and information.

 Caring

 CQC sets high standards for care, aiming to maintain quality and avoid avoidable harm by asking key questions and focusing on key priorities.
 The key questions are related to effective care planning, compassionate care, comprehensive staff training, and fostering a positive culture.
 Home care agencies should implement best practices to ensure service users receive high-quality care and support.
 This includes involving them in decision-making regarding the care they receive.
-With a humanised and responsible approach, they emphasise the importance of services that prioritise privacy and dignity and the well-being of individuals, striving for excellence in providing high-quality care.
+With a humanised and responsible approach, they emphasise the importance of services prioritising privacy and dignity and the well-being of the supported people, striving for excellence in providing high-quality care.

 Responsive